grahamjhorne/RPi-AirPlayer-Appliance/README.txt

 ════

 ✓ Always use screen or tmux for remote installations
-✓ Keep install.properties backed up with version control ✓ Test with 1 display first before adding more
+✓ Keep setup.properties backed up with version control ✓ Test with 1 display first before adding more
 ✓ Use proper power supply from the start
 ✓ Document your working configuration